Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     1. The student initiates manual cloud synchronization from within the mobile application (e.g., by tapping a "Sync Now" button in settings or recordings list).
     2. The application checks the user's cloud sync settings to confirm that cloud sync is enabled and to determine which data types (recordings, summaries) are configured for synchronization.
     3. The application initiates the synchronization process:
-    4. Upload Phase: The application identifies new or modified recordings and summaries on the device that need to be uploaded to the cloud.
-It uploads these data items to Nhost Cloud Storage.
+    4. Upload Phase: The application identifies new or modified recordings on the device that need to be uploaded.
+It uploads these items to the AudioScholar Server (which then stores audio in Nhost Storage).
-    5. Download Phase: The application checks for new or modified recordings and summaries in Nhost Cloud Storage that are not yet present or are outdated on the device.
-It downloads these data items from Nhost Cloud Storage to the device.
+    5. Download Phase: The application checks for new or modified recordings and summaries.
+It downloads metadata and summaries from the AudioScholar Server, and media files from Nhost Storage.
     6. During the synchronization process, the application displays a progress indicator to the user, showing the status of upload and download operations.
     7. If any data conflicts are detected during synchronization (e.g., same recording modified both locally and in the cloud since last sync), the application attempts to handle them automatically (conflict resolution strategy TBD - e.g., prioritize cloud version, prioritize local version, prompt user for resolution - initial version may prioritize cloud or local, more complex conflict resolution for future).
     8. Upon completion of the synchronization process (upload and download phases), the application displays a summary status message indicating whether the synchronization was successful or if any errors occurred.